qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 After selecting the Pie chart, the center of the chart builder window will update to reflect the actions required.

 At the top of the chart builder, there are 2 fields for *Category* and *Values*.
 In these fields, you can drag and drop columns from your data panel located on the left side.
 In the middle section, you can set the title and a description for the chart.
-Finally, the Pie will be displayed on the canvas once at least one column is dropped as category or value.
+Finally, the Pie will be displayed on the canvas once at least one column is dropped as a category or value.

 ![26_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/26_ct.png#thumbnail)

 Users can create two types of Pie charts:

-* **Default Pie**: A user creates a default Pie chart by dragging and dropping columns from the data panel into the shelfs on top of the chart builder, as seen in the image above (image 3).
+* **Default Pie**: A user creates a default Pie chart by dragging and dropping columns from the data panel into the shelves on top of the chart builder, as seen in the image above (image 3).
 Another way to create a simple Pie chart is by dragging and dropping columns into the top-table guideline of the canvas labeled as “Drop column as column” when the cursor is over the table.
 Pie type will always be the default chart but this can be modified in the Style configuration panel on the right side.